UNStats/covid-19-response/content/statistical-programmes/covid19-nso-survey.md

 />
 </Box>

-Finally, the pandemic has highlighted the importance of the digital revolution, while reaffirming ‘traditional’ data collection as the backbone of national data systems.
+Finally, **the pandemic has highlighted the importance of the digital revolution, while reaffirming ‘traditional’ data collection as the backbone of national data systems**.
 Despite the many disruptions caused by the pandemic, national statistical offices are taking up the mantle of responding to the new data needs and demands.
 We find that the majority of NSOs are implementing surveys on COVID-19 and its impacts, and are either planning or setting up national platforms to address the data needs of their government and citizens.
 To monitor and assess the impacts of COVID-19, in lieu of face-to-face surveys, statistical offices around the world have been relying on alternative data collection modes and data sources, most prominently phone surveys (58 percent) and administrative data (53 percent), in addition to online surveys (34 percent).
 However, as highlighted in the report, NSOs in low- and lower middle-income countries rely significantly less often on remote sensing and satellite imagery, revealing technology and infrastructure deficits that must be addressed by donors during this fraught time.

 <Box mb={3}>
 <Img